Top Storage Companies in 20161/ Dell EMC, 2/ WD, 3/ Micron, etc.

 - Here storage is defined as the activity of recording and retrieving computer data using any form of digital devices (based on magnetic, tape, optical, non volatile solid-state , and subsystems) including all associated connectivity, software and services.

-- For this ranking we used the companies' financial results for their fiscal year 2016 - not the calendar year - ending in any month of 2015.
+- For this ranking we used the companies' financial results for their fiscal year 2016 - not the calendar year - ending in any month of 2016 (in January 2017 for Dell).
 We got official published figures when available - not estimations - for all of them and for storage only.

 Historically, here are the winners' circle since 1991: